 Q: How does Amazon Kinesis differ from Amazon SQS?

 Amazon Kinesis enables real-time processing of streaming big data.
-It provides ordering of records, as well as the ability to read and/or replay records in the same order to multiple applications.
-The Amazon Kinesis Client Library delivers all records for a given partition key to the same record processor, making it easier to build multiple applications that read from the same Amazon Kinesis stream (for example, to perform counting, aggregation, and filtering).
+It provides ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
+The Amazon Kinesis Client Library (KCL) delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis stream (for example, to perform counting, aggregation, and filtering).

 Amazon Simple Queue Service (Amazon SQS) offers a reliable, highly scalable hosted queue for storing messages as they travel between computers.
 Amazon SQS lets you easily move data between distributed application components and helps you build applications in which messages are processed independently (with message-level ack/fail semantics), such as automated workflows.